Act Governing Food Safety and Sanitation

 Article 31

-The central competent authority may authorize or commission relevant agency (institution), corporation or organization to conduct inspection and declaration of imported products of the preceding paragraph.
+The central competent authority may delegate or commission relevant agencies (institutions), corporations, or organizations to conduct inspection and declaration of the imported products of the preceding paragraph.

 Article 32

-In order to investigate and prevent food sanitation and safety incidents, the competent authority may require food businesses, non-food businesses or their representative to provide relevant records, documents and electronic files or databases of the imported products when necessary.
-In this case, the food businesses, the non-food businesses, or their representatives shall not evade, impede or refuse such requests.
+In order to investigate and prevent food sanitation and safety incidents, the competent authority may require food business operators, non- food business operators, or their representatives to provide relevant records, documents, and electronic files or databases of the imported products when necessary.
+In this case, food business operators, non- food business operators, or their representatives shall not evade, impede or refuse such requests.

-The food businesses shall retain the related records, documents, electronic files, or database of imported products and genetically modified food raw materials mentioned in the preceding paragraph for five years.
+The food business operators shall retain the related records, documents, electronic files, or database of imported products and genetically modified food raw materials mentioned in the preceding paragraph for five years.

 The central competent authority shall prescribe in a public announcement on the information to be retained, method and scope of retention in the preceding paragraph.